mellissabm/mellissabm.github.io/_pages/about.md

   - /cv/
 ---

 Welcome!
-I am an Assistant Professor in the [Department of Political Science](https://politicalscience.yale.edu/) at Yale University.
+I am an Assistant Professor in the [Department of Political Science](https://politicalscience.yale.edu/) at Yale University, where I am also affiliated with the [Institution for Social and Policy Studies](https://isps.yale.edu/) and [Center for the Study of American Politics](https://csap.yale.edu/).

+My research centers on the U.S. Congress, money in politics, electoral campaigns, and political organizations.
+Much of this work investigates the strategic choices of candidates and financial contributors in congressional campaigns, with an emphasis on primary elections.
+To do so, I employ original data, natural language processing, causal inference tools, experiments, and structural estimation of formal models.

 Previously, I was a postdoc in the [Center for the Study of American Politics](https://csap.yale.edu/) at Yale and a [Democracy Center Visiting Scholar](https://www.sas.rochester.edu/democracycenter/research/visiting-scholars.html) at the University of Rochester.
 I received my Ph.D. in Political Science at [Vanderbilt University](https://www.vanderbilt.edu/political-science/), where I was affiliated with the [Center for the Study of Democratic Institutions](https://www.vanderbilt.edu/csdi/).
 I graduated *magna cum laude* with a B.A. in [Political Science at UCLA](https://polisci.ucla.edu/).
 I am originally from Portland, Oregon.

-My research centers on the U.S. Congress, money in politics, electoral campaigns, and political organizations.
-Much of this work investigates the strategic choices of candidates and financial contributors in congressional campaigns, with an emphasis on primary elections.
-To do so, I employ original data, natural language processing, causal inference tools, experiments, and structural estimation of formal models.

 &nbsp;